ScilifelabDataCentre/data.scilifelab.se/content/open_science/initiatives/collaborative.md

 ## Global Alliance for Genomics and Health (GA4GH) {#ga4gh}

 SciLifeLab is collaborating with GA4GH to advance responsible sharing of genomic and health data through standards, policy frameworks, and harmonised approaches.
-Discover more about GA4GH and the work they are doing to promote the responsible sharing of genomic data [here](https://www.ga4gh.org/).
+Discover more about GA4GH and the work they are doing to promote the
+responsible sharing of genomic data on the [GA4GH official website](https://www.ga4gh.org/).

 ### GA4GH 13th Plenary Meeting